collective/collective.subscribablesections/README.txt

         b. i.  [ ] List subscription requests in a Portlet

            ii.
-[W] Manage requests from View on Folder
+[V] Manage requests from View on Folder

     4. [W ] List of Member's subscriptions: a View.